containerbook/containerbook/index.rst

 .. rubric:: Chapter Queue

 The chapter queue are the chapters we are working on.
-They might be almost ready or in an infante state.
+They might be almost ready or in an infant state.
 Give it a try if you like.